Sutirthdubey20005/24095116_CSOC_INFOSEC/week01/forensics/task_13.md

 CSOC InfoSec Forensics - Week 1, Day 7, Task 13: Proxy Log Analysis
-Building Linux Command-Line Skills for Log Analysis This repository contains the walkthrough and solutions for Task 13, Day 7 of the CSOC InfoSec Forensics program, focusing on developing essential Linux command-line skills for log analysis.
+Building Linux Command-Line Skills for Log Analysis This writeup contains the walkthrough and solutions for Task 13, Day 7 of the CSOC InfoSec Forensics program, focusing on developing essential Linux command-line skills for log analysis.
 The task involves manipulating and extracting relevant information from proxy logs using fundamental Linux commands such as cut, grep, sort, and uniq.

 Objectives:
 Understand the structure of proxy log entries.